dreamfactorysoftware/platform-wiki/technical-documentation/API-Events-overview.md

 use DreamFactory\Yii\Utility\Pii;

 /**
- * SessionEventListener.php
+ * SessionEventSubscriber.php
- * An example class that listens for session logouts */ class SessionEventListener implements EventSubscriberInterface {
+ * An example class that listens for session logouts */ class SessionEventSubscriber implements EventSubscriberInterface {
     /**
      * Constructor